Pugazhendhi-github/Todo-list/README.md

 - To delete a note, click on the trash can icon next to the note.

 # Contact
-Your Name - pugazhendhim123@gmail.com
+1.Your Name - pugazhendhim123@gmail.com

-Project Link:
+2.Project Link:
 https://github.com/Pugazhendhi-github/Todo-list.git